About this publication scheme

 We operate across the UK with offices in Scotland, Wales, and Northern Ireland.
 We have offices in England that work in the South East, South West, London, East of England, East Midlands, West Midlands, Yorkshire and the Humber, North East and North West.

 Each of our countries and areas across the UK is led by a Director and a Head of Investment and Head of Engagement in their Area/Country.
-They are also responsible for outreach and other activities in their nation or area, and make decisions on grant requests up to £100,000.
-This will change to £250,000 in April 2020.
+They are also responsible for outreach and other activities in their nation or area, and make decisions on grant requests up to £250,000.

 Our Executive Team oversees our day-to-day activities and makes sure our strategic framework is implemented.
 The Executive Team is chaired by our Chief Executive, Eilish McGuinness.